alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week5.md

     return model['data'], 200
 ```

-We are going to grab the corresponding user handle for the logged user in Cognito, so first we need to implement a way to retrieve current users in Cognito
+We are going to grab the corresponding user handle for the logged user in Cognito, so first we need to implement a way to retrieve stored users in Cognito

 #### Implement bash script to list users